J35P312/SVDB/README.md

 	singularity pull shub://J35P312/SVDB

 # Modules:
-SVDB consists of modules that are used to build, query, export, and analyse structural variant databases.
+SVDB consists of modules that are used to build, query, annotate, export, and analyse structural variant databases.
 These are the modules:

 ## Build
 This module is used to construct structural variant databases from vcf files.
 The database may then be queried to compute the frequency of structural variants, or exported into a vcf file.
 These are the commands used to construct a structural variation database: